John-Kostick/vzome-sharing/_posts/2022-12-22-Trefoil-Knot-Table-15-51-47.md

  </figcaption>
 </figure>

-Thes have been built as table bases by [Jane Kostick](http://www.kosticks.com/koos-verhoeff.html)
+These have been built as table bases by [Jane Kostick](http://www.kosticks.com/koos-verhoeff.html)

 This is the 24 piece one as a table base.